Surplus Store Memorial

 Haltek Electronics, formerly at 1062 Linda Vista Ave., Mountain View, CA.

-The circumstances under which this closing took place were not pleasant.
+The circumstances under which this closing took place were, I'm told, not pleasant.
 It seems that Haltek's landlord, who apparently decided to demonstrate what a GPF (Greedy Pinhead Fsck) s/he/it could be, started working behind Haltek's back to find another tenant.
 Haltek was never told about this until the last moment.

 Please don't get me wrong, BTW.
 I don't have a problem with anyone earning enough to make a decent living, or with companies turning a reasonable profit.
 What I DO have a serious problem with is the mindset of much of our current culture, which seems to worship the Almighty Dollar above all other values.